Field notes from the work: agentic security and governance, data sovereignty, and what the cloud's meter really costs you.

 Read →Over 100 hyperscale data center projects proposed on tribal lands.
 The Seminole Nation voted 24-0 for a moratorium.
 The Muscogee Nation rejected a facility on food sovereignty land.
 The question every tribe needs to answer: landlord or owner?

-Read →A 100-person company burning $50,000 a month on Claude tokens can replace that spend with on-premises H100 hardware.
+Read →A 100-person company burning $50,000 a month on Claude tokens can replace that spend with on-premise hardware it owns.
 Break-even in under two months.
 Five-year savings exceeding $3.5 million.
 Here is the math.

 Read →NERC Level 3 alerts, data centers draining aquifers, and 399 billion gallons of water consumed annually.
 Local AI inference is the responsible path forward for organizations that refuse to subsidize the cloud.

 Read →A developer ran Qwen3.6-35B on a MacBook Pro and documented every limitation honestly.
 Speed, context depth, quality variance.
-Dedicated H100 GPU inference hardware solves each one today.
+Dedicated on-premise inference hardware solves each one today, whatever silicon the job calls for.

 Read →The CEO of Hugging Face ran a 27B model on a laptop in airplane mode and called it the second revolution of AI.
 For regulated industries paying per-token fees to process sensitive data on someone else's servers, this revolution has been a long time coming.